AtomicStryker/atomicstrykers-minecraft-mods/Ruins/resources/readme.txt

 HOW TO INSTALL:
 1. Install Forge
-2. Copy everything found in /setup/ folder into your .minecraft/ folder 3a.
+2. Copy everything found in this archive into your corresponding .minecraft/ folders 3a.
 Enjoy.
 3b.
 Edit /mods/ruins.txt, and any template files for weight, to fine-tune your experience.